The Replica Dinnie stones

 Produced by Fyfe memorials Kemnay

-The stones were acquired by the Stark Center for Physical Culture and Sports after Gordon died.
-And they’re now used in the Rogue Record Breaker events at both the Arnold Sports Festival and at the Rogue Invitational.
+Terry Todd and Jan Todd acquired the replica stones from Gordon Dinnie’s widow, Senga Dinnie.
+The stones are now used at both the Arnold Sports Festival and the Rogue Invitational.
 Their first appearance at the Arnold Sports Festival was in 2017.

-Although the stones are very similar to the original Dinnie Stones that sit in Potarch, they are not identical.
+Although the stones are replicas of the original Dinnie Stones that sit in Potarch, they are not identical.

 Differences from the original stones

-As mentioned previously, the weights of the stones differ very slightly from the original stones.
-But there are a few more differences between the replica stones and the original stones that sit in Potarch.
+As mentioned previously, the weights of the stones slightly differ from the original stones.
+However, there are a few more differences to highlight.

 The ring on the original large stone is fixed with a bolt.
-On the replicas the ring is free to rotate through the eyelet just like the small stone’s ring.
+Whereas on the replica, the ring is free to rotate through the eyelet, just like the small stone’s ring.

 The replica stones aren’t as smooth

 The replica stones are much less smooth than the original stones.
-Just from images you can see the far more sharp and jagged edges compared to the originals.
+Looking at photos, you can see the sharper, jagged edges compared to the originals.
 The originals lend their smoothness to centuries of weathering.

 The replica stones are shaped differently

 Although the weights of the stones are as close as possible to the originals, the shapes are visibly different.
-The most noticable feature is the sloping on the large replica stone.
+The most noticeable feature is the sloping on the large replica stone.

 The height of the lift is slightly higher